JamieDavis2016/JamieDavis2016.github.io/_sessions/u18s/2026/20 Jan/index.md

 Lastly, playing to 25, you get a point for each attack, you lose a point if you don't attack or hit into 6

 # Activity 4 - 6 vs 6 play
-- If we run a tempo attack and score the point you win 4 points
+- If we run a tempo attack and score the point you win 4

+# Reflection (21/01)
+The cross court play drill slowed the whole session down stopping focus and didn't happen as intended

+In future maybe a good idea to takeaway the serve and have a ball in (downball) or something to keep the tempo of the drill

+The attack idea should have been reinforced and encouraged on how we play every point and ball out

+Overall it was a bit of an experiment and didn't happen as intended, sadly it stopped the good tempo and session that was happening before that